revbayes/revbayes.github.io/tutorials/ted_workflow/sections/mcmc.md

 To perform these analyses, you'll need to use the following module files:

-{% aside The Uncorrelated Exponential Relaxed Molecular Clock %}
+{% aside Module: The Uncorrelated Exponential Relaxed Molecular Clock %}

 This relaxed clock model has a single parameter: the mean rate of evolution among branches.
 The branch-rates then follow an exponential distribution with the specified mean.